Premiership of Keir Starmer: Iran

-Following the Israeli strikes on Iran in July 2025, Starmer said the UK had "long held concerns" about Iran's nuclear programme, and that he "absolutely recognize[s] Israel's right to self-defence."
+Following the Israeli strikes on Iran in June 2025, Starmer said the UK had "long held concerns" about Iran's nuclear programme, and that he "absolutely recognize[s] Israel's right to self-defence."
 At the same time, he stressed the need for "de-escalation."
-Starmer reiterated those messages during a phone call with Israeli Prime Minister Netanyahu.
+Starmer reiterated those messages during a phone call with Israeli prime minister Netanyahu.

+On 9 January 2026, Starmer, along with French president Emmanuel Macron and German chancellor Friedrich Merz, issued a joint statement addressing the escalating anti-government protests in Iran, which had started in late December 2025.
+In their statement, they called on the Iranian authorities to exercise restraint and to avoid further violence.

+On 28 February 2026, Starmer declined to join the 2026 Iran war, due to concerns over international law and the need to avoid repeating the strategic mistakes of the Iraq War.
+By 1 March, he authorised the US to use British bases for "limited and specific" defensive strikes following a drone attack on RAF Akrotiri.

+On 1 March, Starmer granted a US request to use UK bases for "defensive" strikes on Iranian capabilities; however, his initial refusal created a rift with Trump.
+The UK was also criticised by Cypriot officials for failing to warn or prevent the drone attack.
+Domestic opposition parties criticised Starmer.
+The leaders of the Conservative Party and Reform UK called Starmer indecisive and insufficiently supportive of the United States, while the Liberal Democrats' leader warned against further involvement in the region, and the Green Party leader called for an end of UK support for Israel.

 United States

 Following the attempted assassination of Donald Trump in Pennsylvania, Starmer tweeted "Political violence in any form has no place in our societies" and offered Donald Trump and his family his best wishes.
 He later deflected allegations from the Trump campaign that Labour had undertaken unlawful electoral interference by providing support to Kamala Harris' campaign, and had a meeting with Trump during the 79th session of the UN general assembly in New York.

 In November 2024, Starmer offered his congratulations to Trump on a phone call after he won the 2024 United States presidential election, along with other world leaders, saying "I look forward to working with you in the years ahead.
 I know that the UK-US special relationship will continue to prosper on both sides of the Atlantic for years to come."
 Starmer also congratulated Trump on his victory in his first Prime Minister's Questions since the election result.